The Time is Now: Digital Transformation in Financial Services

 With threats to financial institutions on the rise, traditional banks must continue to reinforce their cybersecurity and identity protection as a survival imperative.
 Risk detection and analysis require a high level of computing capacity — a level of capacity found only in cloud computing technology.
 Cloud computing also offers a higher degree of scalability, which makes it more cost-effective for banks to scrutinize transactions.
 Traditional banks can also leverage machine learning algorithms to reduce false positives, thereby increasing customer confidence and loyalty.

-The final item that traditional banks need to capitalize on in order remain relevant is modernization, specifically as it pertains to empowering their workforce.
-Modernization drives digital success in banking, and bank staff need to be able to use the same devices, tools, and technologies as their customers.
+The final item that traditional banks need to capitalize on in order to remain relevant is modernization, specifically as it pertains to empowering their workforce.
+Modernization drives digital success in banking, and bank staff needs to be able to use the same devices, tools, and technologies as their customers.
 For example, leading disruptor Apple — which recently made its first foray into the financial services industry with the launch of the Apple Card — capitalizes on the innovative design on its devices.
 Banks that hope to compete with Apple in the digital payment realm also need to take advantage of leading-edge technology by empowering developers with cloud-based DevOps tools to build rich user experiences into customer-facing apps and, enabling employees to use modern analytics with advanced customer relationship management (CRM), enterprise resource planning (ERP), and business intelligence solutions.

 Banking Automation in Action